 Describe any volunteer work or leadership positions, as these skills indicate initiative and responsibility.

 Employers look for practical and relevant skills in the mechanical, IT, mathematical or scientific fields.
-If you have learned how to use a complex piece of laboratory equipment, know the ins-and-outs of a particular software, or have mastered a new programming language, add these to this section.
+Add these to this section if you have learned how to use a complex piece of laboratory equipment, know the ins and outs of particular software, or have mastered a new programming language.

-Create a bulleted list of these technical skills, especially if you are pursuing a tech-field career, or pursuing an academic program in robotics, engineering or tech development.
+Create a bulleted list of these technical skills, especially if you pursue a tech-field career or an academic program in robotics, engineering or tech development.

-If you only have 1-3 professional presentations under your belt, these can live under either your Teaching Experience, Research Experience or Publication sections.
-However, if you hosted more than 3 presentations at conferences, universities, or association lectures, consider creating a separate section for this valuable experience.
+If you only have one to three professional presentations under your belt, these can live under either your Teaching Experience, Research Experience or Publication sections.
+However, if you hosted more than three presentations at conferences, universities or association lectures, consider creating a separate section for this valuable experience.

 Whether you decide to create this dedicated Conference Presentation section or list this experience under the other three sections, be sure to include the following information:

-However, suppose you regularly attend conferences to expand your technical knowledge and stay updated on recent industry trends and developments.
+However, suppose you stgularly attend conferences to expand your technical knowledge and stay updated on recent industry trends and developments.
 In that case, you’ll want to create this dedicated section.